qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 To interact with the *JMX* agent, clients need to obtain a *remote object* that implements the ``RMIConnection`` interface.
 Such an object is returned when the client calls the ``newClient`` method and supplies the correct credentials.
 In this case, the initial entry point object that implements the ``RMIServer`` interface exports a new *remote object* that implements the ``RMIConnection`` interface.
-Instead of binding the result to an *RMI registry* where it could be looked up by everyone, a reference to the *remote object* is returned to the client that called the ``newClient`` method.
+Instead of binding the result to an *RMI registry*, where it could be looked up by everyone, a reference to the *remote object* is returned to the client that called the ``newClient`` method.
 The client is then the only one who obtained the ``ObjID`` value for the new *remote object* and no other clients can interact with it.
 This demonstrates how ``ObjID`` values can yield as a *session id* equivalent.